saeed-moo/TechVerse/README.md

 ### **Important Notes:**

-- ✅ Vite assets compiled to `/public/build/`
+-  Vite assets compiled to `/public/build/`
-- ✅ Product images in `/public/images/products/`
+-  Product images in `/public/images/products/`
-- ✅ Dark mode using Tailwind CSS v4 with class-based strategy
+-  Dark mode using Tailwind CSS v4 with class-based strategy
-- ✅ All 30 product images uploaded and optimized
+-  All 30 product images uploaded and optimized
-- ✅ Gemini API and Stripe configured for production
+-  **Gemini API and Stripe configured for production**

 ---